Code-Institute-Submissions/milestone-project-132/README.md

 ## Deployment ##
 This section closely follows the example given here: [README example](https://github.com/AJGreaves/portrait-artist/blob/master/README.md)

-The project was developed using the Gitpod IDE and commited to github with git.
+The project was developed using the Gitpod IDE and committed to github with git.

-The project was depolyed from its [GitHub repository](https://github.com/spf34/milestone-project-1) to GitHub pages using the usual steps:
+The project was deployed from its [GitHub repository](https://github.com/spf34/milestone-project-1) to GitHub pages using the usual steps:
 1. Navigate to the repository on GitHub
 2. Click 'Settings' and scroll down to the 'GitHub Pages' subsection
 3. Under Source click the drop-down menu labelled None and select Master Branch